Code-Institute-Submissions/Jdzelhorst-Hacks4Life_FebResub/README.md

 * The icons used are links to the separate websites of said social media platforms.
 ![Footer](../Hacks4Life/assets/images/footer.png)

+## Future Features
+### Archive section
+* The archive section is yet to be implemented.
+But it's core purpose is to show the user all the past monthly top 5 lifehack images.
+* The archive section is to be a seperate page with it's own link in the navigation bar.

 ## Testing
 The website was tested using the [W3C html validator](https://validator.w3.org/) for the html-code and [Css-validator from jigsaw](https://jigsaw.w3.org/css-validator/) for the css-code.